-Through the Beyond Our Gates initiative, University of the Pacific is working collaboratively to improve the social and economic vitality of our region.
+Through the Beyond Our Gates initiative, University of the Pacific is working collaboratively to improve the social and economic health of our region.

 When Beyond Our Gates was launched, the University and our community partners asked, "Where should we focus our efforts to have the most significant impact on lives in San Joaquin County and beyond?"

-We recognized quickly that the answer lies in education - helping children learn today so they can be strong and engaged citizens tomorrow.
+We recognized quickly that the answer lies in education - helping children learn today so they can be successful and engaged citizens tomorrow.

 Now, embracing the Collective Impact model, the University is working alongside local individuals and organizations to prepare more of our young people for a successful future: